Questions Raised by Stimulus Funds Memo

 As we have seen in more than one instance, the City itself has provided ample justification for further investigation into this matter from the Illinois DCEO and OIG.

-Posted on September 18, 2013, in Columns and tagged Audit, City of Rockford, Community Services Director, CSBG-R, George Davis, Human Services Department, Inspector General, James Ryan, Jennifer Jaeger, RAEDC, Rockford, Rockford Area Economic Development Council, Sheri Fulcher, Stimulus Funds, U.S. Health and Human Services.
+Posted on September 18, 2013, in Musings and tagged Audit, City of Rockford, Community Services Director, CSBG-R, George Davis, Human Services Department, Inspector General, James Ryan, Jennifer Jaeger, RAEDC, Rockford, Rockford Area Economic Development Council, Sheri Fulcher, Stimulus Funds, U.S. Health and Human Services.
 Bookmark the permalink.
 Leave a comment.